-As they say it’s complicated but the name was first recorded as Pertussom muris – hole of the Mouse 1242 morphing to Musehole 1284 and then Mousehole by 1302.
-Padel’s Place names
+The village name was first recorded as Pertussom muris – Hole of the Mouse 1242 morphing to Musehole 1284 and then Mousehole by 1302.

-In truth the Mousehole was a probably a cave to one side of the village and the village name – Porthenys (Harbour of the island) became joined to it and then supplanted to become simply Mousehole (Pronounced Mowzle to rhythm with tousle)
+In truth the Mousehole was a probably a cave to one side of the village.
+The village name – Porthenys (Harbour of the island) became joined to it and then supplanted to become simply Mousehole (Pronounced Mowzle to rhythm with tousle)

 The Mousehole cat

-No story of Mousehole would be complete without a mention of the tale of Mowser the delightful Mousehole cat, who accompanied her master to sea in a terrible storm to try to bring back food for the starving residents of Mousehole.
+No story of Mousehole would be complete without a mention of the tale of Mowser the delightful Mousehole cat.
+Mouser accompanied her master to sea in a terrible storm to try to bring back food for the starving residents of Mousehole.

-Mowser sang to the great sea cat and soothed him with her lovely purr to allow Tom to cast his nets and he caught seven types of fish to bring back to the hungry community of Mousehole.
+Mowser sang to the great sea cat to soothed him with her lovely purr to allow Tom to cast his nets.
+Tom caught seven types of fish that night to bring back to the hungry community of Mousehole.

-A day in Mousehole made perfect by a super indulgent lunch!
+We visited in early spring and our day in Mousehole was made perfect by a super indulgent lunch!

 We were treated to lunch at the Old Coastguard just above Mousehole and soon settled beside an epic fireplace flickering with candlelight, amongst pretty tables decked with posies of spring flowers.